Red blood cell transfusions are given to raise the hemoglobin levels in patients with anemia or to replace losses after acute bleeding episodes.

 Patients scheduled for elective surgery may donate blood for autologous transfusion.
 These units may be stored for up to 35 days before freezing is necessary.

 Before transfusion, the recipient’s and the donor’s blood are typed and cross-matched to avoid hemolytic transfusion reactions.
 Although many antigen systems are present on red blood cells, only the ABO and Rh systems are specifically tested prior to all transfusions.
 The A and B antigens are the most important, because everyone who lacks one or both red cell antigens has IgM isoantibodies (called isoagglutinins) in his or her plasma against the missing antigen(s).
-The isoagglutinins activate complement and can cause rapid intravascular lysis of the incompatible red blood ...
+The isoagglutinins activate complement and can cause rapid ...